 How to Export WooCommerce Customer Data

 Have you ever wanted to be able to create a custom export of your WooCommerce customer data?
-Maybe there is only a certain type of customer information that you want to export or you want to export only a section of your customer list.
-In this article, we are going to show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.
+Maybe there is only a certain type of customer information that you want to export, or you want to export only a section of your customer list.
+In this article, we will show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.

-The custom export functionality of Users Insights gives you the option to export WooCommerce customers from already segmented list.
-You also have the option to choose the fields that are going to be included in the exported file.
+The custom export functionality of Users Insights gives you the option to export WooCommerce customers from an already segmented list.
+You also have the option to choose the fields that will be included in the exported file.

 Why create a custom customer export

 In most cases, the reason why you need to create an export of your customer data is so that you can import this data into another system.
-Every software has its own requirements of what type and format the data needs to be.
+Every software has its requirements of what type and format the data needs.
 Therefore, exporting all the data for all the customers is usually not very practical.
-For example, if the reason you are exporting WooCommerce customer data from your WooCommerce store is so that you can import it into an email campaign software, like MailChimp or Campaign Monitor, the data that you need is very specific.
+For example, suppose you are exporting WooCommerce customer data from your WooCommerce store so you can import it into an email campaign software like MailChimp or Campaign Monitor.
+In that case, the data that you need is precise.
 This is usually your customer name and email information.
-For some system you might also need to export the customer ordered product data so you can generate WooCommerce reports of how your WooCommerce shop is performing.
-This is why you need a way to export a range of data that has only the customer information that you need for the specific purpose.
+For some systems, you might also need to export the customer-ordered product data to generate WooCommerce reports on how your WooCommerce shop is performing.
+This is why you need a way to export a range of data with only the customer information you need for the specific purpose.

 In most cases, the reason why you need to create an export of your customer data is so that you can import this data into another system.

-If you want more control over the exported data, or if you need to export customers from multiple WooCommerce stores, then you will need to use a dedicated export plugin like Users Insights.
-With this plugin you can select which customer fields you want to export, and you can also filter the exported data by order status, date range, etc.
+If you want more control over the exported data or need to ship customers from multiple WooCommerce stores, you will need to use a dedicated export plugin like Users Insights.
+With this plugin, you can select which customer fields you want to export and filter the exported data by order status, date range, etc.

 The custom export feature of Users Insights is bundled with the plugin.
 When you open the Users Insights user list page, you will notice an export button on the right side of the table.
-If you click on the export button, the plugin will export the user list with the same settings that are currently applied to the user table, including visible fields, sorting order and filters.
+If you click the export button, the plugin will export the user list with the same settings currently applied to the user table, including visible fields, sorting order, and filters.

 How to export all WooCommerce customer data

-First lets see how to export all customer info woocommerce at once.
+First, let’s see how to export all customer info from WooCommerce simultaneously.
 If you click on the export button from the menu, a prompt dialog will show up and ask you if you are sure that you want to export all the WooCommerce customer data and information.
-If this is what you want, you can go ahead and confirm your export.
+If this is what you want, you can confirm your export.
 This will start the generation and download the WooCommerce customer list and all of the customer data included in the export file in a CSV format on your computer: